D3lt4lph4/papers/docs/flow/flownet.md

 ### Networks

 The aim is to predict the optical flow between two images.
-To do so, they develop two architectures shown bellow:
+To do so, they develop two architectures shown below:

 ![network](https://raw.githubusercontent.com/D3lt4lph4/papers/master/docs/images/flow/FlowNet/network.png "network")